 You can make most things healthier, and the humble hot dog is no exception.
-Dr. Oz recently reported that enough hot dogs are made every minute to reach the top of the Empire State Building.
+Dr. Oz once reported that enough hot dogs are made every minute to reach the top of the Empire State Building.
 Hot dogs aren’t going away.

 Some tips for making a healthier hot dog:

 Look for a few simple ingredients on the label: beef, water, sea salt, spices like garlic, onion, paprika, and celery powder (a natural form of nitrites).

 Choose all-beef (ideally organic, grass-fed) and nitrate/nitrite-free.

 Avoid those with corn syrup, starch, and preservatives you can’t pronounce or don’t understand.